pereznetworks/A-React-Native-Test-Drive/README.md

   - testing for use a platform for truly universal apps

 ## MODULAR APPROACH:
+  - added JSX Modules
-  - added some Modules to JSXComponents, called from .AppModules/AppComponents
+  - called by .AppModules/AppComponents
   - import {AppLinks, LinkStyles, ComponentStyles} from ../../JSXComponents

   - coolest module is the basic Hermes, ForAndroid, module
     - import ForAndroid from '.AppModules/JSXComponents'